terrelsa13/MUMC/README.md

 * Part #2 - Played Count Inequality
 * Part #3 - Played Count

-Start with a generic Filter Statement:
+Starting with a generic Filter Statement:
 * Delete media items Played/Created at least Part #1 days ago with a played count Part #2 Part #3.

   - Example A: Filling in the blanks for a generic media items _played_ Filter Statement: